inthenile/gw2api/README.md

 I have used the authenticated endpoint as listed at <a  href="https://wiki.guildwars2.com/wiki/API:API_key"> Guild Wars 2 Wiki's API page</a>, there are others, which I might add later.

-I did not make any front end design for this; this is simply for fetch API practices without worrying about the design, at least not initially.
+This is simply for fetch API practices without worrying about the front-end design.
 The core features are going to be selecting an api endpoint from a dropdown list and being able to make searches.
-I am implementing pagination again to practice it more.
+There is essentially no HTML elements that display any information, and no pages.
+It is a dynamic page in which the elements change based on the selection of the user.
+I have implemented pagination again to practice it more.

 <br>